 Feature: 20mb download speed

-Benefit: download your files quicker and allow more people to use the internet at once
+Benefit: Download your files quicker and allow more people to use the internet at one time

 Feature: 20 megapixels

-Benefit: take better quality photos that can be printed at a large size
+Benefit: To take better quality photos that can be printed at a large size

 Feature: 1tb of storage

-Benefit: backup all your precious photos and video
+Benefit: Backup all your precious photos and videos

 Product: Washing machine